nubomedia/developer-guidelines/docs/paas/paas-gui.md

 ## Getting Started

-If you want access to the platform [contact us](mailto:nubomedia-dev@googlegroups.com).
+First of all, you need access to a PaaS manager.
+The NUBOMEDIA project manages a NUBOMEDIA PaaS instance that is reserved to the institutions being part of the project.
+If you are not part of the NUBOMEDIA project but you want to use NUBOMEDIA you should install your very own PaaS following the [installation instructions](../tools/autonomous-installer.md).

 ## Login